 If you wish to add more metadata elements, you can do this in one of two ways.
 Via the DSpace admin UI you may define new metadata elements in the different available schemas.
 But you may also modify the XML file (or provide an additional one), and re-import the data as follows:

-'''

-[dspace]/bin/dspace registry-loader -metadata [xml file]
+[dspace]/bin/dspace dsrun org.dspace.administer.MetadataImporter -f [xml file]

-'''

 The XML file should be structured as follows: